Drivers’ hours: changes to fines for commercial drivers

 Drivers will be fined for older offences

-DVSA traffic examiners will be given new powers to issue on-the-spot fines for any drivers hours offences committed in the last 28 days.
+From Monday 5 March 2018, DVSA traffic examiners will start issuing on-the-spot fines for any drivers’ hours offences committed in the last 28 days.

-In a single roadside check, DVSA traffic examiners will be able to issue fines for up to 5 driver’s hours offences.
+In a single roadside check, DVSA traffic examiners will issue fines for up to 5 drivers’ hours’ offences.
 It means you could be fined up to £1,500 in a single check if you’ve consistently broken the rules.

 It won’t matter if the offences took place in Great Britain or elsewhere.